navarro-david/gatsby-dnavdeej-ux-portfolio/src/content/pages/about.md

 ##### January 2019 - Present, 1 year 11 months

 * Develop clean, high-fidelity prototypes using design software (Figma) or code (React) resulting in a 20% increase in customer satisfaction.
-* Establish a design system for both web and mobile applications using Figma and Sketch resulting in a 15% increase of development efficency.
+* Establish a design system for both web and mobile applications using Figma and Sketch resulting in a 15% increase of development efficiency.
 * Collaborating between multiple global internal and external teams.
 * Constantly iterating on designs and actively seeking feedback from product owners.
 * Interviewing customers to research opportunities for new solutions within our industry resulting in a 15% increase in customer satisfaction.